matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 }
 ```

-After a knock is received in a room, it is expected to be displayed in the
-timeline, similar to other membership changes.
-It is recommended to not
-display the reason until the user interacts with the client in some way (e.g.
-clicking on a "show reason" button), as else this would essentially allow
-outsiders to send messages into the room.
-Clients can optionally add a way
-for users of a room to review all current knocks.
-After a knock in a room, a
-member of the room can invite the knocker.
+After a knock in a room, a member of the room can invite the knocker.

 To be able to implement this properly, two new endpoints need to be added:
 one in the Client-Server API and one in the Server-Server API.